Growing up ..

 And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.

 Reading and research is also one of my favorite things.
-I’m a very curious person by nature.
-Very rarely will a day go by where I didn’t look something up, regardless of how insignificant it may have been.
-I’m not much of a story reader but you will almost always find me reading about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
+I’m a curious person by nature.
+I’m not much of a story reader but you will almost always find me reading or watching videos about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
 From ancient Egyptians to Teutonic Knights, to Vikings and everything in between.

 And I enjoy being in the kitchen when I can.
 I don’t usually get to cook big meals or make a lot of sweets so it’s always a pleasure to be able to share it with friends and family.

 Reading and research is also one of my favorite things.
-I’m a very curious person by nature.
-Very rarely will a day go by where I didn’t look something up, regardless of how insignificant it may have been.
-I’m not much of a story reader but you will almost always find me reading about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
+I’m a curious person by nature.
+I’m not much of a story reader but you will almost always find me reading or watching videos about a topic on human/animal-health, horse-related (bits, horsemanship, training, etc.), or the history of horse breeds or back in the old-world and medieval times.
 From ancient Egyptians to Teutonic Knights, to Vikings and everything in between.